Juan Meza: Professional career

 On November 19, he fought Javier Barajas in Las Vegas, beating Barajas by a ten-round decision.
 The pair had a rematch, on May 16, 1984 in Las Vegas, and Meza won once again, by a ten-round decision.
 After that, he was ranked as the number one Super Bantamweight challenger once again by the WBC.

 On November 3, he was given a second try at the championship when he faced Garza, in Kingston, New York.
 Meza became the first challenger in boxing history to be dropped in round one, get up and knock the world champion out in the same first round, when he beat Garza to become the WBC world Super Bantamweight champion that day.

 On April 19, 1985 he and Julio César Chávez co-starred in an undercard, defending their world championships against Mike Ayala and Ruben Castillo, respectively, at the Inglewood Forum, in Inglewood, California.
 Both champions retained their titles with sixth-round knockout wins.

 On August 18, he and Lupe Pintor squared off in a fight that garnered major interest among Mexican boxing fans.
-Meza lost his title in Tijuana that night, when Pintor dropped him twice, outpointing him over twelve rounds.
+Meza lost his title in Mexico City that night, when Pintor dropped him twice, outpointing him over twelve rounds.

 Pintor lost his title, in turn, to Samart Payakaroon, who gave Meza a chance to recover the WBC world Super Bantamweight championship on December 10, 1986 in Bangkok.
 Despite not fighting for more than a year, Meza lasted until the twelfth round with Payakaroon, who proceeded to knock him out in that round.

 Meza had two fights in 1987, beating Lenny Valdez in the first round by knockout, and then losing to Javier Marquez by a knockout in round eight on October 30.
 After his fight with Marquez, he retired for ten years.

 On February 14, 1997, he returned to boxing with a knockout victory, beating Esteban Lozoya in four rounds at Mexicali.
 But, in his next fight, he met fringe contender Wilfredo Negron of Puerto Rico, being knocked out by the Puerto Rican in the first round at Miami.
 Meza then retired for the second time.